 Asked if she'd had any ground-rules, Roseanne said she'd asked the network and comedians to abide just two.
 Number 1: "Don't talk about women's body parts and their smell."
 Number 2: "No shit jokes."
-Everything else was fair game: "The whole reason you have a comedy channel and a comedy roast and [invite] that level of comics is to push the envelope and try to go over the line."
+Everything else was fair game.
+"The whole reason you have a comedy channel and a comedy roast and [invite] that level of comics is to push the envelope and try to go over the line," she said.

 "I thought his head was huge.
-I couldn't believe how huge his head got.") that it was what the viewers wanted: "Everyone wants to see that and my thing is, I want to entertain the audience. … [but] I don't have any emotional investment in it whatsoever."
+I couldn't believe how huge his head got," she said of seeing Tom for the first time in a long time.
+Having Tom on the dais was a no-brainer to everyone, including Roseanne.
+"Everyone wants to see that and my thing is, I want to entertain the audience," she told Howard.
+"I don't have any emotional investment in it whatsoever."